-- A. Fees for licenses, services and permits required pursuant to this chapter shall be established through resolution adopted by the Commission. - B. A permit is not a property right. - C. The City Manager can refuse to issue, revoke, suspend or modify permits and impose conditions or limits upon the issuance of permits, including the declaration of moratoria regarding issuance of permits. - D. Permits expire on December 31st of each year, unless otherwise specifically provided in this Ordinance. - E. Permit fees paid after July 1st in initial year of purchase will be prorated by the month.
-Permit renewals shall not be prorated. - F. A late fee of \$50 or fifty percent (50%) of the permit fee, whichever is less, shall be charged for all permit renewals after January 31st of each year. - G. Permits are not refundable or transferable except as provided for in this Ordinance.
+- A. Fees for licenses, services and permits required pursuant to this chapter shall be established through resolution adopted by the Commission. - B. A permit is not a property right. - C. The City Manager can refuse to issue, revoke, suspend or modify permits and impose conditions or limits upon the issuance of permits, including the declaration of moratoria regarding issuance of permits. - D. Permits expire on December 31st of each year, unless otherwise specifically provided in this title. - E. Permit fees paid after July 1st in initial year of purchase will be prorated by the month.
+Permit renewals shall not be prorated. - F. A late fee of fifty dollars (\$50.00) or fifty (50) percent of the permit fee, whichever is less, shall be charged for all permit renewals after January 31st of each year. - G. Permits are not refundable or transferable except as provided for in this title.

-6.04.080 City animal protection facilities
+6.04.080 City animal protection facilities.

-- A. There are established one or more City animal protection facilities which shall be located in such numbers and at such sites as shall be designated by the Commission. - B. The animal protection facilities shall be operated to provide service to the general public during the hours set by the City Manager.
+- A. There are established one (1) or more City animal protection facilities which shall be located in such numbers and at such sites as shall be designated by the Commission. - B. The animal protection facilities shall be operated to provide service to the general public during the hours set by the City Manager.

-6.04.090 Impounding animals
+6.04.090 Impounding animals.